cybersecurity-Pro/Elevate_labs_task_2/Report.md

 - Message-ID domain: relay.securemailer.test — unrelated to claimed organization.

 ## Conclusion: Authentication failures and IP/domain mismatches confirm this is a phishing email attempting credential harvesting via attachment.

+---

+# Note on Sample Emails

+The phishing emails analyzed in this report are simulated examples created for educational purposes.
+They were generated with the assistance of ChatGPT and do not originate from real organizations.
+These samples do not contain actual malicious content and are intended to demonstrate typical phishing tactics and header spoofing safely.

+---